rico-hengst/tropos.sat.uv-spectroradiometer.data_processing/README.md

 ### Objectives
 The software package is written to post-process observed solar radiation data of the array spectroradiometer BTS2018.
 The software package includes
-* a module to read OR0-Files from UV observations stred in Solarscan format and
+* a module to read OR0-Files from UV observations stored in Solarscan format and
 * a module to visualize the numerical data and
 * a module to store data as netcdf file(s)
 * a switch to visualize data gaps (missing files).